 - Rural areas: Costs may be slightly lower, but transportation fees could increase if there are fewer asphalt plants nearby.

-The price of oil, which is a major component in asphalt, can fluctuate depending on the global market.
+The price of oil, which is a major component can fluctuate depending on the global market.
 In periods of high oil prices, the cost of asphalt can rise significantly.
-Conversely, when oil prices drop, asphalt becomes more affordable.
+Conversely, when oil prices drop, becomes more affordable.

 d.
 Site Preparation and Conditions